-Pandemic spike in deaths of homeless people not due to COVID-19, study finds
+Spike in deaths of homeless people not due to COVID-19, study finds

+Spike in deaths of homeless people not due to COVID, study finds

-BERKELEY — In a state where tent cities continue to proliferate underneath freeway overpasses and rows of broken-down RVs provide shelter to a growing number of citizens, the number of deaths among homeless people has been soaring in recent years.
+BERKELEY, Calif. — In a state where tent cities continue to proliferate underneath freeway overpasses and rows of broken-down RVs provide shelter to a growing number of people, the number of deaths among the homeless has been soaring in recent years.

 “It’s like a wartime death toll in places where there is no war,” Maria Raven, an emergency room doctor in San Francisco and the co-author of a study on homelessness deaths during the coronavirus pandemic, told the New York Times.